casagou/joa/index.md

 ### Mechanical Aerospace Engineer | Entrepreneur | Project Management | Systems Integration

-Licensed Professional Engineer (P.Eng.) mechanical and aerospace engineer with over 12 years of experience leading multidisciplinary engineering projects across aerospace, energy, and technology sectors.
-Proven track record in systems integration, data acquisition, gas turbine testing, and robotic systems for space applications.
-Entrepreneurial and adaptable, with additional experience in business operations, media production, and consulting.
-Skilled in cross-functional leadership, full project lifecycle execution, and aligning technical solutions with organizational goals.
-Bilingual in French and English, with a collaborative, results-driven approach to innovation and continuous improvement.
+**Licensed Professional Engineer (P.Eng.)** in mechanical and aerospace engineering with 12+ years of experience delivering complex systems across the aerospace, energy, and technology sectors.
+Specialized in systems integration, gas turbine testing, data acquisition, and robotic systems for space applications.
+Proven ability to lead multidisciplinary teams and manage full project lifecycles—from requirements to testing and deployment—across both global organizations and entrepreneurial ventures.
+Additional experience in business operations, media production, and consulting.
+Bilingual in French and English, with a collaborative, results-driven approach to solving technical and operational challenges.

 ----